algosup/2024-2025-project-1-fpga-team-8/documents/management/project_charter.md

 ## Deliverables

-The main deliverable is the source code of the application.
-In addition, to ensure we stay on the right track, we will submit multiple mock-ups and prototypes to the client.
+The main deliverable is the source code of the Frogger.

 Additional documents will be given to the client: